 While the Group's business is based on R&D, new technological innovation and the emergence of new market players are having a significant influence on the biotechnology industry.
 Therefore, to maintain its competitive edge, the Group considers it essential to secure outstanding human resources with specialist knowledge and skills.
 Nevertheless, in the event that the Group is not able to secure human resources as planned or its personnel leave the Group, its business strategy and performance could be affected.
-In light of these risks, the Group is making efforts to promote diversity and a healthy work-life balance while also creating safe and comfortable worksites and working environments.
+In light of these risks, the Group is making efforts to promote enhanced diversity and training initiatives, a wage system that rewards performance and results, and a healthy work-life balance, while creating safe and comfortable workplaces and working environments.